cryptpad/documentation/www/fr/_sources/user_guide/apps/general.rst.txt

 Available data:

+-  Document identifier to share with instance administrators in case of an issue. (note that this does not expose the content of of the document).
 -  Links to edit and view (depending on your permissions).
 -  Dates of creation and last access.
 -  Size.